 Despite the official currency, traders tokens still remained in common use until all but the currency of the sovereign was banned in 1665.

 In this context, it could be said that all traders were bankers of sorts at the time when the family set up the Twinings Bank: but there were private banks too.

 One of the most notable established private banks of the era and one with whom the Twinings had previously trusted their fortunes, was that of the Messrs.
 Hoare.

 Perhaps the Twinings long-term success in banking stems from observations of Hoare banking principles.
 Certainly these have been principles able to remain intact since the Hoare Bank opened in 1672.

-It is a piece of British history that of all the private deposit banks that have existed in England and Wales in the 17th and 18th centuries, only C.Hoare & Co. has survived intact to today.
+It is a fascinating piece of British history that of the 750 private deposit banks that have existed in England and Wales in the 17th and 18th centuries, only C.Hoare & Co. has survived intact to today.
 The family owned business decided against merger with the larger banking groups still being led by the 10th and 11th generations of the family.

 It deserves some clarification about the nature of a private bank, as they are not establishments with which the average person has acquaintance.